helderman/dolphins/README.md

 # Dolphins
 Relaxing animation,
-using a simple 3D-model of something that resembles a dolphin, based entirely on mathematical functions.
+using a simple 3D model of something that resembles a dolphin, based entirely on mathematical functions.

 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)